Recommended by:

 Get Surfshark

-It doesn’t make sense to get a VPN for privacy just to end up being tracked by the provider.
-That’s why Surfshark is dedicated to keeping no logs.
-Even better, our 100% RAM servers provide an additional security layer if someone were to try to seize them.
+It doesn't make sense to get a VPN for privacy just to be tracked by the provider.
+That's why Surfshark VPN is dedicated to keeping no activity logs.
+Even better, our 100% RAM-only servers provide an additional security layer if someone tries to seize them.

 Serious encryption